-The duration of PG&E design and construction has become a concern because the low voltage designs can take PG&E up to 250 days to complete.
-BBII has added all current low power drop applications to the schedule to track the progress of the low power drops and these low-voltage activities are now on the near critical path.
-JPB has mitigated this issue by reducing the number of applications needed to be submitted from 126 to 98 and providing costly low-voltage power using portable generators.
+The duration of PG&E design and construction has become a concern due to the overall lack of progress.
+BBII has added all current low power drop applications to the schedule to track the progress of the low power drops.
+Several locations have required re-design by PG&E or additional procurement of materials, which may affect the overall low voltage completion date.